 Although yoga is designed to be a daily practice, Hatha yoga is a physical expression of yoga, and your body will need to rest between classes.
 After a higher intensity class like Hatha Flow, you may want to rest the next day or take a Gentle Hatha, Candlelight or Yin yoga class.

 The most important things is that you listen to your body, and stay aware to the changes that your whole being will progress through while practicing yoga, both during class and outside the studio.
-If you are coming more than 2 times a week, you should consider an unlimited membership for the best value.
+If you are coming more than 2 times a week, you should consider an term membership for the best value.

 Do I need to reserve my place in class?